CUC-Chen/CUC-Chen.github.io/_pages/about.md

 I am a self-motivated and ambitious student at Communication University of China, focused on computer vision research.
 I am committed to producing high-quality work.
 I am currently an undergraduate student at School of Information and Communication Engineering and a member of MIPG (Multimedia Intelligent Processing Group).

 # 🔥 News
-- *2024.12*: &nbsp;🎉🎉 Our paper "Exploring Kolmogorov-Arnold networks for realistic image sharpness assessment" has been accepted by ICASSP 2025!
+- *2024.12*: &nbsp;🎉🎉 Excited to announce my first published work!
+Our paper "Exploring Kolmogorov-Arnold networks for realistic image sharpness assessment" has been accepted by ICASSP 2025!

 # 📝 Publications